GeDiez/Resume/README.md

 - Reactjs (+Redux, +ReactRouter, +hooks) ⚛️
 - React Native 📱
 - Markup (HTML5, css && scss) and stuffs
+- Bulma CSS
-- Jest, Enzyme for testing 🐛
+- Jest, Enzyme, react testing library for testing 🐛

 ## Secondary tools

 - Ruby on Rails 🔻
 - Nodejs (Knex, Bookshelf, socketio, Express)
-- Webpack to use moder javascript 📦
+- Webpack to use modern javascript 📦
 - web components using stencil as Framework
 - Postgres 🐘
 - Typescript

+## BEDU (Bootcamp)

+- Teacher at BEDU as JAVASCRIPT Expert, and encourage by share my knowledgment with many students

+## Pet Parent hub
+- Created a SPA using react + react router + formikjs to implement an admin and dynamic forms, this project let people in EEUU share their pets for adoption and rescuers can also take control of their organizations

 ## Projects at michelada.io